Pebbleddd/WebhookNukerAndDeleter/README.md

 # WebhookNukerAndDeleter
-This will the option to delete a webhook or spam it then delete it when finished
+This will the give option to delete a webhook or spam it then delete it when finished. i made this in like 20 mins or so (i just started learning batch kinda)